-Travellers to US’ll require Covid-19 vaccination proof from Nov 8
+Travellers to US’ll require COVID-19 vaccination proof from Nov 8

 A press statement by the Embassy, Friday, read in part, “Beginning on November 8, foreign national air travellers to the United States will be required, with only limited exceptions, to be fully vaccinated and to provide proof of vaccination status prior to boarding an airplane to fly to the United States.

 “That includes all travelers, U.S. citizens, lawful permanent residents (LPRs), and foreign nationals.
-For example, if a vaccinated traveler is travelling to the United States on Saturday, they can test from Wednesday on.
+For example, if a vaccinated traveler is traveling to the United States on Saturday, they can test from Wednesday on.

 “To further strengthen protections, unvaccinated travelers, whether U.S. citizens, LPRs, or the small number of excepted unvaccinated foreign nationals, will now need to show proof of a negative test within one calendar day of travel to the United States.”